 Given that it is designed to hold water, no wonder people are converting these into Hot Tubs.

-What are the Drawbacks of Stock Tank Hot Tubs and Pools?
+What are the Drawbacks of a Stock Tank Hot Tub?

 Affectionately known as “hillbilly hot tubs” these tubs can certainly be affordable and it is easy to see why I am sure they will be once again very popular this summer.